Skip to article frontmatterSkip to article content

 IRF

-23.14 Interpreting an IRF Plot
+23.14 Interpreting the IRF Results

 This suggests:

-Persistent Responses
+Cross-Variable Responses

-Cumulative responses help answer this.
+Impulse responses help answer questions such as:

-23.16 Forecast Error Variance Decomposition
+23.15 Forecast Error Variance Decomposition (FEVD)

-Forecast Error Variance Decomposition (FEVD)
+Forecast Error Variance Decomposition (FEVD) helps answer this question.

 FEVD measures how much forecast uncertainty comes from different shocks.